 If at all, you are evaluating simple or essential competencies at your workplace, then you need to select a 5 point scale.
 However, if you provide more details on performance levels, then a more extended scale will be appropriate; let’s say a 10-point scale.

-Remember that not all evaluations need numerical feedbacks.
+Remember that not all evaluations need numerical feedback.
 Others require descriptive or multi-rater feedback.
 As such, you must select the type of rating method that best suits your case.

 While drafting your evaluation form, you need to pay close attention to both the professional and developmental activities to improve specific competencies’ performance.
 Developmental needs can include on-session training, among others.